Your Breakout Session

 Is what I value really what I value?
 I learned something about myself when I was hurt: I give myself more worth only when I can do the physically hard stuff.
 I concluded that I must be “less than” if my body was failing.
 Is that really what I wanted to be about?
 I realized very quickly that it wasn’t.
 So I choose add more value to being someone who acts with self-love, grace, and a sense of humor than someone who can hold a handstand.
 When my values changed, my experience of being injured changed from anguish to ease.

 It feels good to practice what you preach.
 “Baptiste Yoga is always accessible because it’s always adaptable,” I say in class.
 A lot.
 I encourage people to scale their practices based on where they are that day, and for people to be kinder to themselves in the process.
 Then when it’s my turn to walk the talk, I noticed myself pushing too hard and beating myself up.
 That’s weird.
 So I decided to own my practice, however vulnerable I felt, and show the connection that’s possible when I’m not trying to put on airs.
 I can be 100% powerful, even if my body isn’t 100%.

 Jessica Kenny is a writer who teaches yoga or yoga teacher who writes, depending on the day.
 For a long time she did neither and was not very happy.
-She is a Certified Baptiste Teacher in San Francisco and contributes articles to many online and print publications.
-You can keep up with Jess and her ginger self on her website and Instagram.
+She is in San Francisco and contributes articles to many online and print publications.